neverinfamous/kv-manager/DOCKER_README.md

 **🎯 [Try the Live Demo](https://kv.adamic.tech/)** - See KV Manager in action

+**📰 [Read the v1.0.0 Release Article](https://adamic.tech/articles/2025-11-05-kv-manager-v1-0-0)** - Learn more about features, architecture, and deployment

 **🚀 Docker Deployment:** Run the development server in a containerized environment for testing and local development.

 ---